StacyCash/blog-posts/azure/2022/swa-custom-deploy/post.md

 So we are no longer letting the Action build the app.
 We simply give a location where the Action can get hold of the built application.
 This could be an app that has been built, and tested in previous steps.

-Or it could be an app that has been built in a previous job, allowing us to deploy the same compile application to multiple environments.
+Or it could be an app that has been built in a previous job, allowing us to deploy the same compiled application to multiple environments.

 ## Using This in Real Life

 So...
 You take what I have said, and you use it in your own application.

-When you do this the first thing you will notice is that you API calls, if you are using them, will fail.
+When you do this the first thing you will notice is that your API calls, if you are using them, will fail.

 Oops.
 It turns out that that Action does more than simply build and deploy.
 It also analyses the source code and sets up the SWA accordingly.